telerik/document-processing-docs/libraries/radpdfprocessing/formats-and-conversion/pdf/pdfformatprovider/settings.md

 ### __ShouldEmbedFonts__

 This property controls if the fonts will be embedded in the file.
 The default value is *true* because by the PDF Standard the fonts should be embedded in the file.
 This means that by default the fonts are added which allows proper viewing on any device.
-If the the fonts are not embedded and the file is viewed on a device that does not have the used fronts the font might be substituted.
+If the fonts are not embedded and the file is viewed on a device that does not have the used fronts the font might be substituted.

 ### __IsEncrypted__